Communist Party of Vietnam: Socialist-oriented market economy

 Proponents of the socialist-oriented market economy claim that the system is neither socialist nor capitalist, but that it is "socialist-oriented".
-The Communist Party rejects the view that a market economy has to be capitalist.
+The Communist Party rejects the view that a market economy has to be a capitalist invention.
 According to the party, "a socialist market-oriented economy is a multi-sectoral commodity economy, which operates in accordance with market mechanisms and a socialist orientation".

-According to Nguyễn Phú Trọng, "[i]t is a new type of market economy in the history of the market economy's development.
+According to Nguyễn Phú Trọng, "it is a new type of market economy in the history of the market economy's development.
 It is a kind of economic organization which abides by market economy rules but is based on, led by, and governed by the principles and nature of socialism reflected in its three aspects – ownership, organization, and distribution – for the goal of a prosperous people in a strong nation characterized by democracy, fairness, and civilization".

 There are multiple forms of ownership in a socialist-oriented market economy.
 Economic sectors operate in accordance with the law and are equal under the law in the interest of co-existence, cooperation and healthy competition.
 Nguyễn Phú Trọng said:

 The state economy plays a key role; the collective economy is constantly consolidated and developed; the private economy is one of the driving forces of the collective economy; multiple ownership, especially joint-stock enterprises, is encouraged; the state and collective economies provide a firm foundation for the national economy.
 The relations of distribution ensure fairness, create momentum for growth, and operate a distribution mechanism based on work results, economic efficiency, contributions by other resources, and distribution through the social security and welfare system.
 The State manages the economy through laws, strategies, plans, policies, and mechanisms to steer, regulate, and stimulate socio-economic development.

 Unlike in capitalist countries, a socialist-oriented market economy does not "wait for the economy to reach a high level of development before implementing social progress and fairness, nor 'sacrifice' social progress and fairness to the pursuit of mere economic growth".
 Policies are enacted for the sole purpose of improving the people's standard of living.